AlaxJordarn/GUN-Linux-dotfiles-scripts-code-templates/README.md

 Different types are:

-1.sandbox with a profile folder
+1.sandbox with a profile folder<br>

-2.sandbox without a profile but can access mounted external partation
+2.sandbox without a profile but can access mounted external partation<br>

-3.full sandbox with all temperary setup
+3.full sandbox with all temperary setup<br>

 <all can be run as alias if typed excluding '.sh'>
 <table class="tg">